piyushmbm45/CompleteWebDevelopementUdemy/webDevelopement/html-personalSite/README.md

 ***selector{property:value}***
 - try to put all properties in alphabetical order it will help you to debug code easiy
 - use class and ids to change specific element
+- id is unique
+- many elements can have same class
+- some pseudo classess are already defined to perform specific task
+- like h1:hover